-Figure 5.16: An example of a WebLog "By Task" page for SB Z CMa a 06 TM1 (2018.1.01131.S).
+Figure 5.18: An example of a WebLog hifa_tsysflag task page for SB PN_Hb_5_d_06_TM1 (2022.1.00401.S) showing the diagnostic information of this calibration step.

-- hifa\flagdata: This task performs a series of flagging steps at the beginning of the pipeline (that remove data with pointing calibration failures, data with unwanted intents, shadowed antennas, autocorrelated data, and edge channels in TDM data) and provides a summary of the data that were flagged during this step.
-Typical numbers in the total column should be ≤20%, although higher numbers may often be seen. - hif\rawflagchans: The diagnostic table from this task is similar to the information from hifa\flagdata, but this task also provides useful graphs showing the data flagged by channel and baseline (accessible through a link labelled Display in the Flags table at the top of the page). - h\tsyscal or hifa\tsyscal and hifa\tsysflag: This task produces diagnostic plots showing the system temperature versus frequency for each antenna and each spectral window (as illustrated in Figure 5.17).
+- hifa_flagdata: This task performs a series of flagging steps at the beginning of the ALMA Pipeline that remove data with pointing calibration failures, data with unwanted intents, shado wed antennas, autocorrelated data, and edge channels in TDM data, and it also provides a summary of the data that were flagged during this step.
+Typical numbers in the total column should be ≤20%, although higher numbers may often be seen. - hif_rawflagchans: The diagnostic table from this task is similar to the information from hifa_flagdata, but this task also provides useful graphs showing the data flagged by channel and baseline (accessible through a link labelled Display in the Flags table at the top of the page). - h_tsyscal or hifa_tsyscal and hifa_tsysflag: This task produces diagnostic plots showing the system temperature versus frequency for each antenna and each spectral window (as illustrated in Figure 5.18).
 Each plot also shows the atmospheric transmission.
 The system temperature will peak in locations with atmospheric features, and the frequencies of these peaks should be checked when imaging data to ensure that no artefacts related to these atmospheric features appear in the final images.
-Any other peaks in the system temperature data may be problematic data that need to be flagged before imaging, and any antennas with system temperatures significantly offset from the others may also need to be flagged. - hifa\wvrgcalflag: The plots from this task show how the WVR corrections improved the RMS of the phase data.
+Any other peaks in the system temperature data may be problematic data that need to be flagged before imaging, and any antennas with system temperatures significantly offset from the others may also need to be flagged. - h_tsysflagcontamination: Starting in Cycle 11, this task was added to the pipeline to flag data in the system temperature measurements that were affected by spectral line emission from astronomical sources (which should not be removed during the system temperature corrections).
+The plots and tables from this task should be reviewed to ensure that this flagging was applied correctly only when astronomical spectral line emission was detected. - hifa_wvrgcalflag: The plots from this task show how the WVR corrections improved the RMS of the phase data.
 The first set of plots show the ratio of the RMS of the phases with and without the corrections and will indicate whether any WVR corrections were flagged when correcting the data.
 If that is so, then the corrections may be interpolated from other antennas as indicated in the table at the bottom of the output from the task.
-The second set of plots show how the deviation from the median phases of the scans changes when the WVR corrections are applied (see Figure 5.18).
-The third set of plots show both the ratio of the phase RMS without and with the WVR correction and the deviation from the median phases of the scans with and without the corrections, both of which are plotted as a function of the distance to
+The second set of plots show how the deviation from the median phases of the scans changes when the WVR corrections are applied (see Figure 5.19).
+The third set of plots show both the ratio of the phase RMS without and with the WVR correction and the deviation from the median phases of the scans with and without the corrections, both of which are plotted as a function of the distance to the reference antenna.
+Both the second and third sets of plots should show general improvements in the deviation from the median phases and the phase RMS.